noxonsu/DAOwidget/WP_INSTALLATION_AND_USAGE.md

     b) If proposal is active cast your vote;
     c) Click on "Vote" button and check your vote option;
     d) If all is okay and you have voting power click on "Vote" button in modal window.
+3) Delete proposal:
+    a) Enter in selected proposal;
+    b) Click on "delete" button (only ENS admins or proposal creator you can delete the proposal).